skspatial.objects.Plane.best_fit

 Returns:

-The plane of best fit.
+The plane of best fit, and optionally the error of the fit.

 Raises: